AdobeDocs/commerce-admin.en/help/content-design/widget-event-carousel.md

    >[!NOTE]
    >
    >The results vary according to theme and page layout.
-The _Catalog Events Carousel Default Template_ must also be specified in the category configuration.
+The _[!UICONTROL Catalog Events Carousel Default Template]_ must also be specified in the category configuration.

-1. If you want the events carousel to appear in an additional location in the storefront, click **Add Layout Update** and repeat the these steps for another location.
+1. If you want the events carousel to appear in an additional location in the storefront, click **[!UICONTROL Add Layout Update]** and repeat the these steps for another location.

    ![Layout updates](./assets/widget-event-carousel-layout-updates-catalog-category-sidebar.png)<!-- zoom -->

-1. Click **Save and Continue Edit**.
+1. Click **[!UICONTROL Save and Continue Edit]**.

    For now, you can ignore the message to refresh the cache.

 ## Step 4: Configure the options

-1. In the left panel, choose **Widget Options**.
+1. In the left panel, choose **[!UICONTROL Widget Options]**.

-1. For **Frame Size**, enter the number of events that you want to list in the slider at the same time.
+1. For **[!UICONTROL Frame Size]**, enter the number of events that you want to list in the slider at the same time.

    To view only one event at a time, enter `1`.

-1. For **Scroll**, enter the number of event listings that you want to scroll per click.
+1. For **[!UICONTROL Scroll]**, enter the number of event listings that you want to scroll per click.

    To scroll to the next event, enter `1`.

-1. For a custom width, enter the number of pixels for **Block Custom Width**.
+1. For a custom width, enter the number of pixels for **[!UICONTROL Block Custom Width]**.

    The custom width for the example on this page is set to 250 pixels.

    ![Custom width widget options](./assets/widget-options-custom-width.png)<!-- zoom -->

-1. When complete, click **Save**.
+1. When complete, click **[!UICONTROL Save]**.

 1. When prompted to refresh the cache, click the link in the message at the top of the page and follow the instructions.